laceyp99/LoopGPT/README.md

 # LoopGPT: MIDI Loop Generator
-This Jupyter Notebook generates a 4-bar MIDI loop consisting of a chord progression and melody.
+This Jupyter Notebook generates a n-bar MIDI loop consisting of a chord progression and melody.
+With the **num_bars** variable, users can choose the n-value for the generation.
+I suggest at maximum 8 due to the quality of responses.
 The loop is created using OpenAI's GPT-4o model, which generates the music structure, and the resulting MIDI files are manipulated using Python libraries like mido and pretty_midi.

 ## Features
 * Prompts OpenAI's GPT-4o model to generate musical notes for a MIDI loop.